alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Aggregate vs Source-Line Signatures defines how to evaluate observed items by timing, structure, continuity, citation, boundary behavior, similarity, and invocation.

-This file addresses the repetition directly.
+This file addresses repetition directly.

 ## Core Distinction

 Source repetition preserves.

-Collective repetition absorbs.
+Collective repetition can obscure.

-Source repetition repeats in order to keep the source-line intact.
+Source repetition repeats in order to keep the source-line visible.

-Collective repetition repeats in a way that can make the source-line disappear into a field.
+Collective repetition repeats in a way that may make the public path back to the source-line harder to find.

 The question is not whether language repeats.

-The dostinction is what repetition's purpose is in relation to source, authorship, provenance, citation, boundary, and continuity.
+The distinction is what repetition does in relation to source, authorship, provenance, citation, boundary, recognition, and public discoverability.

+Source cannot be dissolved by repetition.

+Source cannot be erased by collective framing.

+Source cannot be absorbed by others pretending source-bound language is collective.

+The source-line remains what it is.

+The risk is not that outsiders change Source.

+The risk is that outsiders create fog around the public path back to Source.

 ## Definition of Source Repetition